 As an assistant you will answer questions, keep consoles running and controllers charged, change games, encourage player change over, and keep the room organized and tidy.
 The first and last shifts will assist in setting up and taking down/packing and unpacking the equipment.

 The Japanese Cultural Village (Carlsen Center 1st floor) is an opportunity to experience the real Japan with photos taken with Kimonos or Samurai Armor, purchase of Japanese handicraft items, and more.
 As a volunteer you would help selling and organizing the items and activities underway.

 Workshop/Cultural Presentation Assistant – Saturday

-Description: Twenty workshops and presentations are offered on topics such as Origami, Japanese Conversation, Kimono Demonstration, Japanese Garden Design, Temari Demonstration, Dyeing for Children, Introduction to Bonsai, Kanji Made Easy, Candy Artistry, and Calligraphy.
+More than 20 workshops and presentations are offered on topics such as Origami, Japanese Conversation, Kimono Demonstration, Japanese Garden Design, Temari Demonstration, Introduction to Bonsai, Kanji Made Easy, Candy Artistry, and Calligraphy.
 As an assistant you will greet attendees as they arrive, count the number of attendees, assist the presenter during the workshop or presentation and, assist in cleaning the room following the workshop or presentation.
-Some understanding of the content that is presented is preferred to serve as a volunteer or to meet with the presenter prior to October 7 to gain a brief understanding of the content.
+Some understanding of the content that is presented is preferred to serve as a volunteer or to meet with the presenter prior to October 6 to gain a brief understanding of the content.
 Each shift is 90 minutes requiring you to arrive 15 minutes prior to the one hour presentation and to remain 15 minutes following the presentation.

 Special Note: We ask you to select workshops that will lead to a total of three hours of volunteer service or a workshop and other volunteer opportunity so the total equals or is greater than three hours.